Harvard University

 Harvard University is a private Ivy League research university in Cambridge, Massachusetts, United States.
-Founded in 1636 as New College, and later named for its first benefactor, the Puritan clergyman John Harvard, it is the oldest institution of higher learning in the United States.
+Founded in 1636, and named Harvard College in 1639 in honor of its first benefactor, Puritan clergyman John Harvard, it is the oldest institution of higher learning in the United States.
 Its influence, wealth, and rankings have made it one of the most prestigious universities in the world.

 Harvard was founded and authorized by the Massachusetts General Court, the governing legislature of colonial-era Massachusetts Bay Colony.
-While never formally affiliated with any Protestant denomination, Harvard trained Congregational clergy until its curriculum and student body were gradually secularized in the 18th century.
+While never formally affiliated with any Protestant denomination, Harvard trained Christian clergy of Congregational denomination until its curriculum and student body were gradually secularized in the 18th century.
+In 1780, the Constitution of Massachusetts referred to it as a university, and a new medical school established in 1782 was named the Medical Institution of Harvard University; but this was a new name, not a new foundation.
+Harvard College soon became the name of the university's undergraduate division.

 By the 19th century, Harvard had emerged as the most prominent academic and cultural institution among the Boston elite.
 Following the American Civil War, under Harvard president Charles William Eliot's long tenure from 1869 to 1909, Harvard developed multiple professional schools, which transformed it into a modern research university.
 In 1900, Harvard co-founded the Association of American Universities.
 James B. Conant led the university through the Great Depression and World War II, and liberalized admissions after the war.

 The university has ten academic faculties and a faculty attached to Harvard Radcliffe Institute.
 The Faculty of Arts and Sciences offers study in a wide range of undergraduate and graduate academic disciplines, and other faculties offer graduate degrees, including professional degrees.
 Harvard has three campuses: